John Terry: Coaching career

+Aston Villa

 On 10 October 2018, Terry was appointed assistant head coach of Aston Villa, with newly appointed Dean Smith as head coach.
 On 26 July 2021, Terry departed Aston Villa after three years at the club, in which they achieved promotion to, and consolidated their position in the Premier League.
 He described Dean Smith as a great influence on his coaching career.
 In December 2021, his return to Chelsea, commencing in January 2022 in a coaching consultancy role was announced.

+Leicester City

 Following the announcement of Dean Smith as the new Leicester City manager on 10 April 2023, Terry was appointed to his coaching staff once again.

+Chelsea

 In July 2023, Terry returned to Chelsea as the club's Academy coach.

-Baller League UK

-In November 2024, it was announced that he's set to manage one of the 12 teams in the upcoming Baller League UK, a six-a-side football league.

 Sponsorship

 On the UK version of Pro Evolution Soccer 6, Terry appears on the front cover with Brazil international Adriano.